Daily readings

 13And Athalia heard the noise of the people running: and going in to the people into the temple of the Lord,

-14She saw the king standing upon a tribunal, as the manner was, and the singers, and the trumpets near him, and all the people of the land rejoicing, and sounding the trumpets: and she rent her clothes, and cried: A conspiracy, a conspiracy.
+14She saw the king standing upon a tribunal, as the manner was, and the singers, and the trumpets near him, and all the people of the land rejoicing, and sounding the trumpets: and she rent her garments, and cried: A conspiracy, a conspiracy.

 15But Joiada commended the centurions that were over the army, and said to them: Have her forth without the precinct of the temple, and whoever shall follow her, let him be killed with the sword.
 For the priest had said: Let her not be killed in the temple of the Lord.